patternfly/patternfly/src/site/pages/guidelines.md

 - A component always touches all four sides of its parent container.
 - The component itself never has backgrounds, widths, floats or margins.
 - Elements inside a component never use top margins.
 The first element touches the top of its component.
-- Components should include semantic markup and necessary Aria tags to implement the [accessibility guidelines](accessibility-guide.md).
+- Components should include semantic markup and necessary ARIA tags to implement the [accessibility guidelines](accessibility-guide.md).

 The parent container of a component is prefixed with `-c` (after the patterfly prefix `pf-`), for example: `.pf-c-alert` or `.pf-c-button`.